Becoming an Incumbent Slayer, Husband, Dad and Candidate Coach

 Six years later when the City voters decided to directly elect the Mayor, I ran for Mayor against a sitting City Council colleague and a number of other candidates – winning easily despite an aggressive campaign.
 My 10 years of service to the City of Elk Grove were some of the most rewarding years of my life as we turned the city around by empowering our residents in decision making, engaging neighborhood leaders, and putting in place a better plan for the future.

 In 2016, I made a very difficult decision to not seek reelection.
 You can view my emotional announcement video here.
 My kids were now teenagers and my day job had become more demanding than ever.
 Professionally, I work for a statewide association where my job is to recruit candidate to run for local office, coach them, and see their campaigns to a successful outcome.

 Thank you for taking the time to read my story.
-If you have any interest in receiving personal candidate coaching, getting on the waiting list for our soon to be released “How to Run for Local Office and Win” manual, or just connecting, then feel free to go here and send me a message.
+If you have any interest in receiving personal candidate coaching, reading my newly released, “Preparing to Run for Local Office: Community Leadership Handbook,” or just connecting, then feel free to go here and send me a message.